Periodontal Treatment in Bonita Springs, FL

 The Dangers of Periodontal Disease

 If we don’t catch gum disease in its early stages, little pockets gradually open up around your teeth.
-These spaces provide a spot for bacteria to hide and continue to grow, which allows gum disease to progress further.
+These spaces provide a spot for bacteria to hide and continue to grow, allowing gum disease to progress further.

 At this point, the infection can begin to cause serious damage to tissue and bone supporting your teeth.
 In severe cases, it can even result in tooth loss.
-It’s important for us to do whatever we can to prevent this from happening because preserving healthy teeth is essential for protecting your oral health.
+We need to do whatever we can to prevent this from happening because preserving healthy teeth is essential for protecting your oral health.

-Schedule Your Next Dental Exam in Bonita Spring, FL
+Schedule Your Next Dental Exam in Bonita Springs Today!

 Protecting your oral health is the reason we are here.
 Dr. Gostigian and our team strive to provide you with the most effective, up-to-date dental health care available.
 We go out of our way to make you feel like part of the family and make sure that you feel welcome every time you visit our office.